kathysledge/smig/docs/schema-reference/relations.md

 ### Purchase history

-Track what users have bought with order details:
+Track purchases with rich metadata about each transaction:

 ```typescript
 const purchased = defineRelation({